 Hearing or reading about hacking in one form or another has become an almost daily occurrence, with even the largest companies feeling the sting (just look at the Sony breach in April 2011, which left millions of gamers without access to the Playstation Network for weeks).

-The mere mention of hacking to the general public instantly conjures up images of individuals hunched away in darkened bedrooms, frantically clattering away at their keyboards, devoid of any social life and focussed only on looking for ways to get into your computer.
+The mere mention of hacking to the general public instantly conjures up images of individuals hunched away in darkened bedrooms, frantically clattering away at their keyboards, devoid of any social life and focused only on looking for ways to get into your computer.
 This, however, is not always the case.

 The attack on Sony in 2011 played a large role in bringing hacking and its effects to the public’s attention, echoing a modern day David and Goliath story.

 Suddenly, people with malfunctioning computers, who months previous had been asking ‘Has my computer got a virus?’, were asking ‘Has my computer been hacked?’

 Passwords previously set to ‘password’ or ‘123456’ were changed to something slightly more complicated; antivirus software was installed and set to update daily; companies battled to implement new techniques to secure their data.

 More importantly, however, hacking began to gain a level of coolness, and with that the number of incidents of hacking began to escalate.

 Now, any person with a computer of average specifications, a connection to the Internet and the willingness to learn could download freely available software and begin poking around.